How to Install Python Packages with pip and requirements.txt

 $ pip freeze > requirements.txt

-Next, copy or move this requirements.txt to a different environment and use it to install the packages.
+Next, copy or move this requirements.txt file to a different environment and use it to install the packages.

 $ pip install -r requirements.txt